devanandk/devanandk/README.md

 # 👋 Hello, I'm Devanand K

-I'm a passionate technologist with over 12 years of experience crafting enterprise solutions that make a difference.
+I'm a passionate technologist with over 12+ years of experience crafting enterprise solutions that make a difference.
 My journey has taken me from coding full-stack applications to architecting cloud-native systems that power international banking operations for India's largest bank.

 ## 💼 Professional Focus

 - 🏦 Currently leading enterprise-scale technical initiatives at **State Bank of India**
-- 🚀 Architecting cloud-native solutions deployed on Kubernetes
+- 🚀 Architecting cloud-native solutions deployed on Kubernetes & SBI's private cloud
 - 🔄 Designing integration systems that connect complex banking operations
 - 📊 Building data-driven solutions that turn information into insights
 - 🔐 Implementing secure systems that comply with global banking regulations